Introduction

 Define the Software Development Life Cycle (SDLC)

-The Application Development Life Cycle (ADLC) is an example of one of the types of software development life cycle that serves as a systematic framework delineating the stages involved in application development.
+The Application Development Life Cycle (ADLC) is an example of one of the frameworks that serves as a systematic framework delineating the stages involved in application development.
 This organized procedure encompasses several critical stages:

 - Planning